dasch-swiss/dsp-api/docs/src/paradox/03-webapi/api-v2/ontology-information.md

 whose objects are IRIs, each of which uniquely identifies a value that contains metadata and can potentially be edited.
-The `knora-base:objectType` of a Knora value property such as `p00FF-images:description` is a Knora value class, in this case `knora-api:TextValue`.
-Similarly, `p00FF-images:erfassungsdatum` has a `knora-api:objectType` of `knora-api:DateValue`, which has a more complex structure than the `knora-api:Date` datatype shown in the previous section.
+The `knora-base:objectType` of a Knora value property such as `images:description` is a Knora value class, in this case `knora-api:TextValue`.
+Similarly, `images:erfassungsdatum` has a `knora-api:objectType` of `knora-api:DateValue`, which has a more complex structure than the `knora-api:Date` datatype shown in the previous section.
 A client can find out more about these value classes